-• Annual instructional evaluations are part of the differentiated supervision plan (teacher evaluation) that is approved by PDE.
+• Annual instructional evaluations are part of the AASD Act-13 evaluation process that is approved by PDE.

-- Formal classroom observations are a part of the differentiated supervision plan utilizing Charlotte Danielson Framework for Teaching model - Instructional coaches model and faciiliate best practices utilizing LFS - Walkthroughs are part of the LFS framework, monitoring for achievement and focus on lesson delivery that aligns to the standards using evidence based instructional strategies
+- Classroom observations and walkthroughs are a part of the evaluation plan utilizing the Charlotte Danielson Framework for Teaching model - Instructional coaching model and facilitate best practices. - Instructional rounds including administrators, instructional coaches, and teachers. - Walkthroughs are part of the evaluation process, monitoring for achievement and focus on lesson delivery that aligns to the standards using evidence-based instructional strategies.